 MCLE is available for the live broadcast and Videos On Demand.
-CPE, CTFA, and CFP credits are only available for the live broadcast.
+CPE credit is only available for the live broadcast, and is not available for Videos On Demand.
 Videos On Demand will be available approximately 2 weeks after the event broadcast.

 - Watch the sessions during the live broadcast and write down the credit code shown on screen or announced verbally at the end of each session.
 Respond to polling questions.

 - Return here to fill out the evaluation and submit your credit hours along with the credit codes (on the live broadcast day).